Dastan21/ADE-BFC-API/README.md

 # ADE BFC API

+> /!\ Links bellow are not up anymore!

 API to search for groups and get schedules of the regional education authority of Besançon.

 ## Usage